Skip to content

 How does Hantaflow handle non-English news? +

-We monitor Google News RSS in English, Spanish, German, French, Portuguese, Turkish, Italian, Greek, Russian, Polish, Korean and Chinese.
+We monitor 25 Google News RSS feeds across 17 languages (English, Spanish, German, French, Portuguese, Italian, Turkish, Greek, Russian, Polish, Korean, Chinese, Finnish, Swedish, Dutch, Indonesian, Vietnamese), each with the localised hantavirus search term.
 Signal titles are stored in the original language; we do not automatically translate.

 Why are there pet rats associated with hantavirus? +